qbeyond/terraform-azurerm-archetype-lib/policy_definitions/update_management/README.md

   - ~~Patch settings updated if needed~~
   - ~~Maintenance configuration created if needed~~
   - ~~Configuration Assignment created or updated if needed~~
+- Updating VM (Not the tags eg. SKU)
+  - Compliance correctly evaluated
+  - Patch settings updated if needed
+  - Maintenance configuration created if needed
+  - Configuration Assignment created or updated if needed

 ## Decisions